-There are great deals to be had for cruises going pretty much anywhere you want to visit and the advantages to cruising are many, including the fact that one price covers your entire trip and you only have to unpack one time.
+There are great deals to be had for cruises going pretty much anywhere you want to visit.
+And the advantages to cruising are many, including the fact that one price covers your entire trip and you only have to unpack one time.

 This is a good time to use a travel agent as they will know about the best possible deals and might also get you extra amenities at no extra charge, such as a bottle of wine in your room.
-And surely by now everyone knows that you don't pay the travel agent anything - they make their money from the cruise lines.
-There are a few agencies out there that are starting to charge for their services but just avoid them.
+And surely by now everyone knows that you don't pay the travel agent anything.
+They make their money from the cruise lines.
+There are a few agencies out there that are starting to charge for their services, but just avoid them.
 There are many more that don't charge a dime.
-There are also agencies that specialize in cruise travel and these are the best places to start your planning.
-You can also get pretty much the same price by dealing directly with the cruise lines if you would prefer to go that route and you can also get a better deal if you are a repeat customer with the same cruise line so it's to your advantage to find a cruise line you like and stick with them.
+There are also agencies that specialize in cruise travel.
+These are the best places to start your planning.

+You can also get pretty much the same price by dealing directly with the cruise lines if you would prefer to go that way.
+And you can get an even better deal if you are a repeat customer with the same cruise line, so it's to your advantage to find a cruise line you like and stick with it.

-So, now you have chosen your cruise, you have the best possible price and you are booked.
+So, now you've chosen your cruise, you have the best possible price, and your trip is booked.
 That should be all the money you have to spend unless you just have to bring back a souvenir.
-But the cruise lines just hate to even think you might not spend more money while you are traveling with them.
-One of the main reasons you can book a trip so cheaply is that they know you will spend plenty more money with them.
+But the cruise lines hate to even think that you might not spend more money while you're traveling with them.
+One of the main reasons you can book a trip so cheaply is that the cruise lines know you'll spend plenty more money with them.

 But you don't have to.

-Here's how not to
+Here's how:

 1. Don't get an expensive stateroom.

-We have stayed in fancy suites, staterooms with a verandah and inside staterooms and you get pretty much the same experience in any stateroom on the ship.
-Same food, same pool, same everything.
-There are some extra amenities associated with suites such as free laundry but you can easily do without them in order to save money.
-On the other hand, we will pay more to get a verandah because we have discovered we love the extra room and being able to enjoy the scenery.
-You are going to be in that stateroom for a week or more - choose what is going to make your comfortable.
+We've stayed in fancy suites, staterooms with a verandah, and inside staterooms.
+But here's the thing: Uou get the same experience in any stateroom on the ship - same food, same pool, same everything.
+There are some extra amenities associated with suites, such as free laundry, but you can easily do without them in order to save money.
+On the other hand, we will pay more to get a verandah because we've discovered that we love